Everything You Need to Grow Cannabis

 Harvesting and Processing

 When should you harvest your cannabis crop?
-Like so many other questions in gardening, this depends on what kind of system you are using, your climate, when you planted, and a ton of other variables.
+Like so many other questions in gardening, this depends on what kind of system you are using, your climate, when you planted, and a bunch of other variables.
 If anyone every tells you that you must harvest your weed after a set number of days or weeks, do not listen to them!
 You can use a general time line for your particular strain or climate as a guide, but you should rely more on your senses to tell when the plants are ready.

 After your plants go into the flowering stage of growth, they are headed towards harvest.
 You will start to see large buds develop and the trichomes will start looking sticky with resin.
 Spend time with your plants every day so that you can notice the subtle changes in color, size and aroma that will indicate when they are ready to harvest.
 When the trichomes start turning orange, harvest is getting close.
 The buds should be sticky, swollen and shiny with resin and about 1/4 of the trichomes should be amber colored when the plants are ready to harvest.
 It helps to use a magnifying glass when you inspect the trichomes.